SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 - **An application can be concurrent, but not parallel**.
 It is <u>possible to have a concurrent application even though it only has a single thread running inside it</u>.
 This means that it processes more than one task at the same time, but the **thread is only executing on one task at a time**.
 - **An application can also be parallel but not concurrent**.
 This means that the application only works on **one task at a time**, and this task is broken down into subtasks which can be processed in parallel.
 However, **each task (+ subtask) is completed before the next task is split up** and executed in parallel.
 - Additionally, an application can be neither concurrent nor parallel.
 This means that it works on only one task at a time, and the task is never broken down into subtasks for parallel execution.
 - Finally, an application can also be both concurrent and parallel, in that it both works on multiple tasks at the same time, and also breaks each task down into subtasks for parallel execution.
-However, **some of the benefits of concurrency and parallelism may be lost in this scenario**, as the CPUs in the computer are already kept reasonably busy with either concurrency or parallelism alone.
-Combining it may **lead to only a small performance gain** or even performance loss.
+However, some of the **benefits of concurrency and parallelism may be lost in this scenario**, as the CPUs in the computer are already kept reasonably busy with either concurrency or parallelism alone.
+Combining it may **lead to only a small performance gain** or **even performance loss**.

 #### Threads

+A Java Thread is like a **virtual CPU** that can execute your Java code, inside your Java application

 - **Main Thread** - When a Java application is started its **main() method is executed by the main thread** - a special thread that is **created by the Java VM to run your application**.
 - **Thread.currentThread()** method returns a reference to the Thread instance executing currentThread().
 - A thread can pause itself by calling the static method Thread.sleep() .
 - **Stop a Thread** : The Thread class contains a **stop()** method, but it is **deprecated**.
-This stop() method would not provide any guarantees about in what state the thread was stopped.
+This stop() method **would not provide any guarantees** about in what state the thread was stopped.
 Instead of calling the stop() method you will have to implement your thread code so it can be stopped.
 For example implement an extra method say **doStop()** which signals to the Thread to stop (exit run method).

 #### Race Conditions and Critical Sections